Wer nur den lieben Gott läßt walten: Use in musical compositions

-Johann Peter Kellner, Johann Ludwig Krebs, Gottfried August Homilius and Johann Philipp Kirnberger.
+Johann Peter Kellner, Johann Ludwig Krebs, Gottfried August Homilius and Johann Kirnberger.

 Amongst later generations, Felix Mendelssohn adapted the text and melody for a cantata, while Johannes Brahms used it as a theme at various points in his Deutsches Requiem.
-Franz Liszt arranged the melody for piano as No. 11 of his Zwölf alte deutsche geistliche Weisen, S. 504b (1878-1879).
-Max Reger composed three organ preludes on the hymn: Nos.
-45 and 46 of his 52 Chorale Preludes, Op.
-67 (1902); and No. 28 of his 30 Short Chorale Preludes, Op.
+Franz Liszt arranged the melody for piano as no. 11 of his Zwölf alte deutsche geistliche Weisen, S. 504b (1878–1879).
+Max Reger composed three organ preludes on the hymn: nos.
+45 and 46 of his 52 chorale preludes, Op.
+67 (1902); and no. 28 of his 30 short chorale preludes, Op.
 135a (1914).

 Current hymnals

-The hymn is No. 369 (EG 369) in the Protestant hymnal Evangelisches Gesangbuch, and No. 367 in the hymnbook of the Evangelisch-methodistische Kirche in Germany, though in the latter verse 5 is omitted.
+The hymn is no. 369 in the Protestant hymnal Evangelisches Gesangbuch, and no. 367 in the hymnbook of the Evangelisch-methodistische Kirche in Germany, though in the latter verse 5 is omitted.
 In the German hymnbook of the Neuapostolische Kirche, stanzas 1–5 and 7 appear as number 154.

 The hymn became part of the 1938 Kirchenlied.
 Three stanzas were included in the first edition of the Catholic hymnal Gotteslob as GL 295.
 The same stanzas (1, 2 and 7) are number 451 in the Swiss Katholisches Gesangbuch der deutschsprachigen Schweiz.
 In the Gotteslob of 2013, stanzas 1–3, 6 and 7 appear as GL 424.

 The tune of "Wer nur den lieben Gott" has also been used for a variety of other texts.